 There are a number of paths you can take when building a home hi-fi system.
 You can build a true analog system with signals that travel exclusively by wire, just like the good old days.
 Or you can work in some wireless components for a more versatile system.
-Connect a turntable (so long as it has a build-in preamp, like Pro-Ject's Essential III Phon) to a Play:5 speaker or Sonos Port wireless amp and you can listen to records across the house without 3,000 miles of wire.
+Connect a turntable (so long as it has a build-in preamp, like Pro-Ject's Essential III Phono) to a powered speaker, like a Play:5, or a wireless amp, like a Sonos Port, and then you can listen to records across the house without 3,000 miles of wire.
 But is there a negative effect of digitizing an analog signal?

 You might think that wireless technology has gotten so good that there wouldn't be a drop off in audio quality.
 After all, most high-quality speakers and components support high-resolution streaming.
-And more and more streaming services, such as Tidal and Amazon Music HD, are able to stream lossless (or CD-quality) audio.
+And more and more streaming services, such as Tidal and Amazon Music HD (and soon to be Spotify), are able to stream lossless (or CD-quality) audio.
 But that's not exactly the case.

 "In general, whenever employing a wireless technology, the audio signal is subject to some compromise in quality," said Stephen Mejias, the director of communications at AudioQuest.
 "To some audio purists, the idea of digitizing an analog signal would be almost sinful.
 Not only are you inherently distorting the signal, but you’re also tarnishing the sacred vinyl ritual."